fdobad/doctest/docs/README.md

 The softwares enables you to simulate thousand of forest fires on any landscape inside [QGIS](https://qgis.org).

-With the bare minumiun input being a fuel and elevation layer.
-Other spatial inputs can include canopy base height, bulk density or fraction cover; ignition points, weather scenarios, moisture content, etc.
+With the bare minumiun input being a fuel.
+Other spatial inputs can include an elevation layer; canopy base height, bulk density or fraction cover; ignition points, weather scenarios, moisture content, etc.

-A cup-of-coffee run length is less than 500x500 raster with 50 simulations (the CPU load can be adjusted via number of threads on the `Optional Rules` tab)
+A cup-of-coffee run length is less than 500x500 raster with 50 simulations (simulations run in parallel, the maximum number of simultaneous runs can be adjusted via number of threads on the 'Optional Rules' tab)

-Provides several outputs, such as fire scars: starting points, animated isochrones, probability maps.
+Provides several outputs, such as 'Betweenness Centrality'; Fire scars: starting points, animated isochrones, probability maps.
 Also Crown fire scar and fuel consumption.
-Flame lenght, Byram intensity, Hit Rate of Spread, etc.
+Flame lenght, Byram intensity, Hit Rate of Spread, etc. Spatial outputs are stored as geopackages and numerical statistics are shown on the 'Tables' tab.

 [Install](#installation) then, choose your guide:
 - [User](readme_user.md)![icon](img/icon.png)